-In our opinion, abrdn Asia Focus PLC (formerly Aberdeen Standard Asia Focus PLC)'s financial statements:
+In our opinion, abrdn Asia Focus plc's financial statements:

-- give a true and fair view of the state of the Company's affairs as at 31 July 2022 and of its net return and cash flows for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and applicable law); and - · have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the company's affairs as at 31 July 2023 and of its net return and cash flows for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and applicable law); and - · have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements, included within the Annual Report, which comprise: the Statement of Financial Position as at 31 July 2022; the Statement of Comprehensive Income, the Statement of Changes in Equity and the Statement of Cash Flows for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.
+We have audited the financial statements, included within the Annual Report, which comprise: the Statement of Financial Position as at 31 July 2023; the Statement of Comprehensive Income, the Statement of Changes in Equity and the Statement of Cash Flows for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.